Phpcraft/core/README.md

 A PHP library for [all things](https://phpcraft.de/docs/namespacePhpcraft.html) Minecraft: Java Edition.

-## Dependencies

-Windows might work for some features, but it's not supported due to [a bug](https://bugs.php.net/bug.php?id=34972) and a general lack of features.
-Instead, use [the Windows Subsystem for Linux](https://aka.ms/wslinstall).

-Phpcraft has different dependencies for different use cases, but in general, you'll need PHP, mbstring, GMP, and [Composer](https://getcomposer.org/):

-    sudo apt-get -y install php php-cli php-mbstring php-gmp composer

-If you want to join or host an online mode server, you'll also need OpenSSl and mcrypt.
-The installation of mcrypt is different depending on your PHP version, so check `php -version`, and then run the appropriate commands:

-**PHP 7.2 and above:**

-    sudo apt-get -y install openssl php-dev php-xml gcc make autoconf libc-dev pkg-config libmcrypt-dev php-pear sudo pecl install mcrypt-1.0.1

-**PHP 7.1 and below:**

-    sudo apt-get -y install openssl php-mcrypt

 ## Using the Phpcraft CLI utilities

-First, clone the repository and generate the autoload script:
+First, we'll clone the repository and generate the autoload script:

+    apt-get -y install php-cli composer git
     git clone https://github.com/timmyrs/Phpcraft
     cd Phpcraft
-    composer install
+    composer install --no-dev

+Next, we'll run a self check:

+	php selfcheck.php

+If any dependencies are missing, run the given command(s), and then run the self check again.

-and then you can run:
+Finally, you can use the Phpcraft CLI utilities:

 - `php client.php help` — A chat client with plugin support and built-in commands; type `.help` for more information.
 - `php server.php help` — A chat server with plugin support.